Skip to main content

 How insurance billing cycles and Medicare/Medicaid affect line of credit qualification

 Line of credit underwriters evaluate healthcare practices on deposit consistency over 12 months — not gross billings or submitted claims.
-For practices with Medicare/Medicaid concentration, CMS Medicare billing and claims processing guidance shows clean electronic claims clear in 14–30 days, but secondary claims and appeal cycles extend average DSO to 45–90 days.
+For practices with Medicare/Medicaid concentration, CMS Medicare Claims Processing Manual guidance shows clean electronic claims clear in 14–30 days, but secondary claims and appeal cycles extend average DSO to 45–90 days.
 Underwriters normalize deposit averages across the full 12-month window to account for reimbursement timing variation; a practice with consistent monthly deposits between $20K–$40K scores better than one showing $60K months and $8K months even if the annual totals are similar.
 Federal Reserve H.15 prime rate is the standard variable-rate index for healthcare lines — variable-rate lines reprice as the Fed adjusts the target range, which matters for longer-term LOC planning.

 Line of credit mechanics for healthcare practices